-Mr. Hair serves as a director of Great Panther Mining Limited ("Great Panther") from April 2020 to December 2022, a chairman of the board of Great Panther from December 2021 to December 2022, and an interim Chief Executive Officer of Great Panther from February 2022 to October 2022.
-On September 6, 2022, Great Panther filed a Notice of Intention to Make a Proposal under the BIA and on October 4, 2022 was granted an order to convert its proceedings under such legislation into proceedings under the Companies' Creditors Arrangement Act (Canada) (the "CCAA").
+Mr. Garofalo was a director of Great Panther from April 2020 to December 2021.
+Mr. Hair was a director of Great Panther from April 2020 to December 2022, a chairman of the board of directors of Great Panther from December 2021 to December 2022, and the interim Chief Executive Officer of Great Panther from February 2022 to October 2022.
+On September 6, 2022, Great Panther filed a Notice of Intention to Make a Proposal under the Bankruptcy and Insolvency Act (Canada) (the "BIA") and on October 4, 2022 was granted an order to convert its proceedings under such legislation into proceedings under the Companies' Creditors Arrangement Act (Canada) (the "CCAA").
 On November 18, 2022, the British Columbia Securities Commission issued a cease trade order in respect of Great Panther's securities as a result of its inability to file its quarterly continuous disclosure documents in accordance with Canadian securities laws.
 On December 16, 2022, Great Panther made a voluntary assignment into bankruptcy under the BIA following the Supreme Court of British Columbia granting an order terminating of its proceedings under the CCAA.
 Alvarez & Marsal Canada Inc. was appointed licensed insolvency trustee of Great Panther's estate.
-Additionally, Mr. Garofalo was previously a chairman and director of Great Panther from April 2020 to December 2021.